metabrainz/musicbrainz-server/INSTALL.md

         an intermediate step.
 You may specify a different location with the `--tmp-dir` option.

+    3. Import a database sample

+        If a full dump is too large for your purposes, but you would like to have some real data to test with for development, you can download our database sample, published once a month at
+        ftp://ftp.musicbrainz.org/pub/musicbrainz/data/sample/

+        You can import this sample dump in the same way as the full dump above.

     MusicBrainz Server doesn't enforce any statement timeouts on any SQL it runs.
     If this is an issue in your setup, you may want to set a timeout at the database level: